Farmers ATG - Chapter Seven: General Livestock

 Guardian sheep dogs may be raised by some operations as additional sources of income as well as for use with the flock.
 A variety of breeds have been used for this purpose.

-The following are some recent fact sheets about sheep and lamb production in the USA (double click on the links below)
+The following are fact sheets about sheep and lamb production in the USA (click on the links below)

 Goats can have many purposes for the persons raising them:

 - Dairy for example, milk, cheeses, soaps, etc.